prebid/prebid.github.io/prebid-server/endpoints/openrtb2/video.md

 ---

 # Prebid Server Video Endpoint
+{: .no_toc }
 This document describes the behavior of the Prebid Server `video` endpoint in detail.

+* TOC
+{:toc}

 ## Video Endpoint
  `POST /openrtb2/video`

 ## Overview

 Prebid Server (PBS) supports competitve separation for ad pod display from primary ad servers such as Freewheel and DFP.
-PBS, on receiving this endpoint, will pass default settings and `stored_request` parameters to one or more OpenRTB request, which will then be sent to the appropriate SSPs.
+PBS, on receiving this endpoint, will pass default settings and `stored_request` parameters to one or more OpenRTB requests, which will then be sent to the appropriate SSPs.

-The process is similar to [PrebidJS client side](/prebid-video/video-long-form.html) support for this feature.
+The process is similar to [Prebid.js client side](/prebid-video/video-long-form.html) support for this feature.

 ### Process